Donkey Kong Country Returns: Marketing

-Nintendo of America president Reggie Fils-Aimé announced Donkey Kong Country Returns during his keynote address at E3 on June 15, 2010, when he introduced a trailer showcasing various levels and set pieces.
+Nintendo of America president Reggie Fils-Aimé announced Donkey Kong Country Returns during his keynote address at E3 in June 2010, when he introduced a trailer showcasing various levels and set pieces.
 Video game journalists considered Nintendo's showing its strongest in years and singled out Returns as one of the most significant announcements.
 They characterized the announcement as a surprise; a new Country game had been considered unlikely following Microsoft's acquisition of Rare.
 GameSpot said that the trailer sparked cheers from the crowd, with Hardcore Gaming 101 writing that Nintendo's use of the Country branding promised fans a return to form for the franchise.

 Alongside Kirby's Epic Yarn, Metroid: Other M, and Wii Party, Nintendo positioned Returns to rejuvenate Wii sales in response to rising PlayStation 3 sales.
 It promoted the game with a series of trailers, which journalists said showcased a hardcore difficulty.
 One advertisement featured British comedians Ant & Dec searching for bananas in the jungle.
 Nintendo of America partnered with the produce distributor Chiquita to label its bananas with Donkey Kong stickers and host a contest in which customers could submit pictures of themselves dancing.
 Participants could win one of 31 prizes, including a Wii, a copy of Returns, and a trip to the Chichen Itza ruins in Cancún.
 Customers who preordered Returns through GameStop received a banana-shaped Wii Remote pouch.

-On December 1, Nintendo Australia piled a five-meter (16.4 feet) stash of around 10,000 bananas, weighing two tons, at the Circular Quay in Sydney.
+On December 2, Nintendo Australia piled a five-meter (16.4 feet) stash of around 10,000 bananas, weighing two tons, at the Circular Quay in Sydney.
 Visitors could play Returns on an inflatable movie screen and take bananas from the stash; leftover bananas were donated to the food rescue charity OzHarvest.
 In the UK, Nintendo partnered with the video game retailer GAME for a promotion in which customers were asked to bring bunches of bananas to participating stores on December 3.
 The first 20 customers could exchange their bananas for a free copy of Returns.
 For another launch event, Nintendo hosted Japanese competitive eater Takeru Kobayashi, who ate 16 bananas in a minute.